Fatman (2020 film)

-Fatman is a 2020 American black comedy action film written and directed by Eshom Nelms and Ian Nelms and starring Mel Gibson, Walton Goggins and Marianne Jean-Baptiste.
-An unorthodox slant on holiday traditions that follows a jaded, gritty Santa Claus who struggles often with ennui, production issues, Government interference, and now an embittered assassin sent by a vengeful naughty kid.
+Fatman is a 2020 American black comedy action film written and directed by Eshom Nelms and Ian Nelms, and starring Mel Gibson, Walton Goggins and Marianne Jean-Baptiste.
+The film is an unorthodox slant on holiday traditions that follows a jaded, gritty Santa Claus who struggles with ennui, production issues, government interference, and an embittered assassin sent by a vengeful naughty kid.

 Filmed in Canada and released worldwide on November 13, 2020, the film received mixed reviews from critics.